Carcass (band): Symphonies of Sickness and Necroticism (1989–1992)

-Columbia (1993–1995)
+Signing to Columbia and Heartwork (1993–1995)

-The band's fourth album, Heartwork, was released in the UK in October 1993, and did not have a US release until three months later.
+The band's fourth album, Heartwork, was released in the UK in October 1993, and did not have its US release until three months later.
 It was considered a radical change by many fans, which eliminated Steer's deeper vocals and the clinically gory lyrics.
 Again, Steer handled all rhythm guitar duties, this time due to Amott losing his passport in Israel (thus making him unable to return to England in time to record).
 Song structures, whilst still containing musically complex parts, were simpler, in some cases using the verse/chorus/verse formula.

 After the release of Heartwork, Carcass signed a worldwide deal with Columbia Records, who hoped for commercial success, even suggesting that Jeff Walker learn how to sing.
 Michael Amott left the band right after Heartwork was recorded, and was for a while replaced by Mike Hickey, who was later replaced by Carlo Regadas.

 During the summer of 1994, Walker remixed the track "Inside Out" for a Die Krupps remix album, although the version stayed fairly true to the original with the exception of Owen's drum samples from Heartwork replacing the Die Krupps original, and additional mixing from Walker and Colin Richardson at Parr Street studios (where Heartwork was recorded).

 Carcass now set about writing songs for their major label debut.
 During the December 1994 UK tour Carcass showcased two songs from their current writing sessions – "Edge of Darkness" and "Firmhand", both showing a more straightforward song writing approach than on previous efforts.
 Around this time, "Edge of Darkness" was recorded for the BBC Radio 1 Rock Show sessions – a session which could be found on later compilation albums.

 By late 1994, 17 songs were ready, and the band set about using their $200,000 advance to record the album, again with Colin Richardson, at Rockfield studios in Monmouth, South Wales in early 1995.
 During the 6-week recording schedule, the record label began to withdraw support, stating that Carcass were not ready to record, and needed to write more songs.
 This advice was ignored, as was the suggestion to have Terry Date remix the album, and the band continued.
-At the time, Jeff Walker stated in an interview with the UK's Metal Hammer Magazine that the album was taking more of a classic rock approach, with drums, bass and twin guitars à la Thin Lizzy, in comparison to earlier "multi-layered guitar" productions.
+At the time, Jeff Walker stated in an interview with the UK's Metal Hammer magazine that the album was taking more of a classic rock approach, with drums, bass and twin guitars à la Thin Lizzy, in comparison to earlier "multi-layered guitar" productions.
 This has since been put down to Bill Steer's unwillingness to perform the time-consuming guitar layering (as once again Steer performed all rhythm guitar) through losing interest in the metal genre.

 During the Swansong recording sessions, Carcass were asked to remix the Björk track "Isobel".
 This was not a remix as such but more of a re-recording with only Björk's vocals remaining.
 The track saw the light of day in March 1996 on Björk's "Hyperballad" single.